Authentication

 Overview

 The Legba API uses API key authentication.
-All requests must include a valid API key in the Authorization header.
+Every request must include a valid API key in the Authorization header.

 Obtaining an API Key